 Background checks provided by the center are required for all ongoing adult volunteers.
 People with convictions for child abuse or neglect or other violence, and people currently or recently on probation or parole for substance abuse or similar offenses cannot serve as ongoing volunteers with Wooten students.

 After receiving your application, our associate director will contact you to schedule a phone interview to discuss your interests and our opportunities and procedures.
 She will invite you to the center for a tour.
-Click on pre-orientation below for an overview of our programs and review of our policies and procedures.
+Click on the pre-orientation button for an overview of our programs and review of our policies and procedures.

 Thank you for your interest in serving as a volunteer at our youth center.
 For more information or to follow up with your application, contact our associate director at (323) 756-7203.